Choosing an influencer to collaborate with goes far beyond the number of followers they have on social media.

 Finally, get familiar with the common influencer tiers to align the right persona to your goals, business needs, and investment level.
 If your budget allows for it, test a mix of personas to see which fits your brand the best.
 Here are the three most common influencer personas in CJ’s Content Certified network:

-Macro Influencers (sometimes called Power Middle) can either be solo bloggers or may work through an agent.
+- Macro Influencers (sometimes called Power Middle) can either be solo bloggers or may work through an agent.
 Their audience ranges between 100K - 500K on their key social channel.
 The audience engagement should be moderate to high.
 In terms of affiliate, they tend to be the highest converter.
-Average cost is typically $1K - $10K.
+The average cost is typically $1K - $10K.

-Mega Influencers are the celebrity taste makers.
+- Mega Influencers are celebrity tastemakers.
 Most often they will have an agent or team that manages communication and placements.
 Due to size, engagement may appear high, but engagement rate may be lower.
 Perfect brand alignment will lead to affiliate revenue.
 We’ve seen average costs range from $10K - $30K+.

 Although it takes effort to identify the right influencers, authentic partnerships are truly worth it!
 We hope these tips help you along the way to influencer marketing success.